jac459/NeeoDriversInBrain/README.md

 The second and third commands allow you to copy files from SCP.

 ### Install a recent version of node.js
 Now you need to install node.js.
 Node.js is the underlying technology used by the Neeo brain.
 It is already installed but an older version.
 In order to be able to install modern and efficient drivers, you need to also install the last version of node.js.
-The one used by neeo is 8, the most recent one at the time of writting this tutorial is 12.
+The node used by neeo is version 8, the most recent version of node at the time of writting this tutorial is 12.

 The tool that will help us load node is named nvm.
 The tool that will help us install nvm is ca-certificates and the tool that will help us install ca-certifcates is pacman (simple, isn't it?).
 This gets pacman up and running again by refreshing local database files.
 ```shell